Jorge Ubico: Military dictatorship

+General Ubico with several of his collaborators.

 Ubico's rule has been characterized as totalitarian; John Gunther, who visited the country during 1941, described Guatemala as "a country 100 per cent dominated by a single man."
 Added Gunther: "He [Ubico] has spies and agents everywhere, and knows everyone's private business to an amazing degree.
 Not a pin drops in Guatemala without his knowing it."
 Guatemala under Ubico was likened to "a modern jail."

 He militarized numerous political and social institutions – including the post office, schools, and symphony orchestras – and placed military officers in charge of many government posts.
 He frequently traveled around the country performing "inspections" in dress uniform followed by a military escort, a mobile radio station, an official biographer, and cabinet members.

-UFCO and relations with the US
+The United Fruit Company and relations with the US

 Ubico considered Guatemala to be the closest ally of the United States in Central America.
 Adopting a pro-USA stance to promote economic development and recovery from depression, Ubico permitted the United Fruit Company to become the most important company in Guatemala.
 It received import duty and real estate tax exemptions from the government and controlled more land than any other group or individual.
 It also controlled the sole railroad in the country, the sole facilities capable of producing electricity, and the port facilities at Puerto Barrios on the Atlantic coast.